Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to a situation where two or more competitors are so evenly matched that the outcome is a tie.
-The phrase is figurative, not referring to actual heat but a closely contested event.
+The idiom is figurative, not referring to actual heat but a closely contested event.

 Origin: